 When the LT&L picked up the Cape Breton Railway in 2022, they went to ILW to build some lightweight roadswitchers for the line.
-ILW didn’t have any designs (aside from the remanufactured Alco designs), but they adopted the plans for a Cummins-powered version of the eco-414 roadswitcher (which was Cat-powered, so when Progress Rail shut down GMD in 2011 that was the end of that locomotive model; ILW drew up plans for a Cummins powered replacement, but no sales were made of the new model) into a very traditional looking machine on nontraditional bogies (the lightweight radial trucks that the Portland shops had developed, and which had been running without problems under Algoma Southern’s #1380 for the past 8 years.)
+ILW didn’t have any designs (aside from the remanufactured Alco designs), but they adopted the plans for a Cummins-powered version of the eco-414 roadswitcher (which was Cat-powered, so when Progress Rail shut down GMD in 2011 that was the end of that locomotive model; ILW drew up plans for a Cummins powered replacement, but no sales were made of the new model) into a very traditional looking machine on nontraditional bogies (the lightweight radial trucks that the Portland shops had developed, and which had been running without problems under prototype eco-427f #1380 for the past 8 years.)

 These units had a Cummins QSK45 Tier 4 final powerpack putting out approximately 1800 HP, and were built with high short hoods to provide extra insulation for operating in the damp maritime winters.